- Support CASB

 Dr. Paul Stricker

 As a member of the Miner swimming program, Paul Stricker, LSci’82, earned All-America honors in the 400-yard individual medley in 1982 and won three conference titles during his career.
-Today he is one of just over 200 doctors who is board-certified in both sports medicine and pediatrics.
-In 2000, Stricker was selected as one of the physicians to represent the United States at the Olympic Games in Sydney, Australia, and has served as a physician for several U.S. national teams.
-He is the author of Sports Success Rx!, a book for parents and coaches, and has received Missouri S&T’s most Award of Professional Distinction, Alumni Achievement Award and Remarkable Alumni Award.
-He is a member of the Academy of Miner Athletics and the Missouri S&T Athletic Hall of Fame.
+Today he is one of just over 200 doctors who are board-certified in both sports medicine and pediatrics.
+In 2000, Stricker was selected as one of the physicians to represent the United States at the Olympic Games in Sydney, Australia, and he has served as a physician for several U.S. national teams.
+He is the author of Sports Success Rx!, a book for parents and coaches, and has received Missouri S&T’s Award of Professional Distinction, Alumni Achievement Award and Remarkable Alumni Award.
+He is a member of the Academy of Miner Athletics and was inducted into the Missouri S&T Athletic Hall of Fame in 2016.